 Our team.
 Our treatment teams bring specialized expertise and a shared commitment to utilizing evidence-based practices for long-term recovery.
 Due to our staff’s education, experience, compassion and commitment, individuals who have been served by Maryville consistently document high satisfaction levels with our programs and services.

 Our accessibility.
-Our outpatient programs in Turnersville, Vineland, and Northfield are all accessible by public transportation as well as through telehealth.
+Our outpatient programs in Turnersville and Vineland are accessible by public transportation as well as through telehealth.
 Our inpatient programs, located in Williamstown and Pemberton, are able to coordinate transportation when necessary.

 Our mission.
 Everything we do is driven by our mission to provide comprehensive, high-quality drug and alcohol addiction treatment and co-occurring mental health services.
 Maryville is a private, non-profit organization governed by a volunteer Board of Directors.
 As a non-profit service provider, our first priority is always our clients’ well-being, not financial gain.

 Founded in Williamstown, New Jersey in 1949 by Father A. Bennett Conway to help alcoholic men become sober, Maryville Addiction Treatment Center has evolved over the years to offer a full continuum of care to adults and their families.
 Today, the 80-bed Williamstown Campus houses medically monitored withdrawal management and short-term residential treatment for men and women.
-In 1979, Maryville opened its first outpatient office, now operating in Turnersville; followed by the Vineland office in 1998; and the Northfield location in 2018.
+In 1979, Maryville opened its first outpatient office, now operating in Turnersville, followed by the Vineland office in 1998.
 Also in 2018, Maryville assumed operation of Burlington County’s 54-bed residential addiction treatment facility for men, now known as Post House at Maryville, which offers withdrawal management, short-term, and long-term treatment.
 Throughout its treatment continuum, Maryville provides co-occurring treatment for individuals with co-occurring mental health disorders, via licensed counselors and Advanced Practice Nurses (APNs).
 Maryville also offers Medication Assisted Treatment via APNs and physicians.

 Maryville has served as Gloucester County’s designated Intoxicated Driver Resource Center provider for the last thirty years.
 We are the addiction services provider for the Burlington County HOPE One mobile unit, partnering with the Sheriff’s Office, Health Department, and Department of Human Services to bring education, screening, peer support, naloxone, and direct treatment access to the community.
 Last year, with funding from Camden County, Maryville developed partnerships with two Camden City homeless shelters, basing a Certified Peer Recovery Specialist onsite once a week to conduct assessments and recovery support services.
 This creates easier and swifter access to the treatment many shelter clients need but often won’t access on their own.
 Maryville hopes to expand this to other counties and shelters in the future.